 The Power of High Intent

-Long-tail keywords often capture clear user intent.
+Long-tail keywords often reveal clear user intent.
 Someone searching for “shoes” may be browsing, but someone searching for “buy size 10 red leather boots with side zipper” is likely ready to purchase.
 Targeting these specific phrases means meeting users at the right moment, which leads to higher conversion rates.

-Long-tail queries make up a large portion of search demand, and many keyword studies show most queries have very low individual volumes—so the real opportunity is in aggregating many specific queries into targeted content strategies.12
+Long-tail queries make up a large portion of search demand, and many studies show most queries have very low individual volumes—so the real opportunity is in aggregating many specific queries into targeted content strategies.12

 “The real beauty of a long-tail strategy is that you stop chasing vanity metrics and start focusing on attracting the right traffic—the people most likely to become loyal customers.”